 The Atlanta-based chain partners with Grubhub, DoorDash, Uber Eats, Bite Squad and Waitr, but has always offered direct delivery, which makes up 75% of its delivery orders compared to third-party tickets.

-The restaurant brand, which operates in 15 states, was already well positioned to survive the coronavirus crisis because dine-in only drove 10% of its normal business, Friedman said.
-During one week in March Wing Zone was up 10% in sales compared to 2019, which is significant given the fact that last year the chain had the marketing opportunity of March Madness.
+The restaurant brand, which operates in 13 states, was already well positioned to survive the coronavirus crisis because dine-in only drove 10% of its normal business, Friedman said.
+During one week in March 2020, Wing Zone was up 10% in sales compared to 2019, which is significant given the fact that in 2019 the chain had the marketing opportunity of March Madness.
 The chain hasn’t had to lay off or furlough any employees, and is actively hiring new delivery drivers to keep up with demand.

 Taco Bamba, a restaurant chain with five locations in the Washington, D.C area, has turned to offering delivery drop-offs by neighborhood as a way to reach consumers that may live too far away from its restaurants to want to order pickup.

 The idea built on lunch drop-offs Taco Bamba was already doing in local office buildings before the pandemic hit, chef and owner Victor Albisu told Restaurant Dive.
 Beyond these lunch programs, Taco Bamba had never offered delivery and had no plans to do so, wanting to focus on the dining room experience instead.

 As of May 2020, diners could select the neighborhood location closest to them on the restaurant’s website, which included a description of each dropoff point and accepted 15 orders per time slot.
 Customers were also prompted to fill out a description of the make and model of their car if they would like their meal to be delivered to their car directly at the dropoff point.